 Are migraines common?

-Migraines are pretty common; they affect more than 10% of people in the world.
-They occur in people of all ages, but often begin in early adolescence with the onset of puberty.
+Migraines affect more than 10% of people in the world.
+They occur in people of all ages, but often begin during the early teenage years during puberty.

 Why do some people have migraines and others don’t?

-Researchers aren’t yet completely sure what causes people to have migraines, but it’s likely that genetics play a part.
+Researchers aren’t yet completely sure what causes some people to have migraines, but it’s likely that genetics play a part.
 This means that if your parents or other close family members have migraines, you may be more likely to have them too.
 In fact, according to the Migraine Research Foundation, “about 90% of migraine sufferers have a family history of migraines.”
 Researchers also know that although young men get more migraines than young women before puberty, women are three times more likely than men to suffer from migraine headaches later.

 How are migraines treated?